tompaana/remote-control-bot-sample/README.md

 1. A notification specific backchannel message is sent to the bot
-2. The received `Activity` instance  is **seemingly** passed to the root dialog in `MessagesController` class - however it the dialog will never receive the `Activity` because of the `NotificationsScorable` class, because...
+2. The received `Activity` instance  is **seemingly** passed to the root dialog in `MessagesController` class - however it the dialog will never receive the `Activity` because of the `NotificationsScorable` class, and that is because...
 3. Autofac happens
  * Now a backchannel message is detected by `NotificationScorable`, the score will exist and its value will be `1.0d` (fancy way of saying the value of action